tokenflex/ing

 • tokenflexing

 Default.
-Prints all-time + window totals per parsed source (Claude Code, Codex CLI, Cursor if you've imported the CSV).
+Prints all-time + window totals for every source with parsed usage data.
 Reads disk only — no network call.

 When · Quick check on the same machine.
 Aliased to `stats`.